-With respect to results of clinical trials, the Code of GPP sets forth that when they are being published in specialised or widespread distribution magazines, pharmaceutical companies have to request the disclosure of any conflicts of interest from the authors.
+With respect to results of clinical trials, the Code of GPP sets forth that when they are being published in specialised or widely distributed magazines, pharmaceutical companies have to request the disclosure of any conflicts of interest from the authors.

-With respect to scientific information that is not part of the prescribing information duly approved or authorised in the marketing authorisation of a product (off-label information), this Code requires that providing this information must be strictly limited to a scientific audience, avoiding the promotion, directly, indirectly or through a third party, of any unauthorised directions of use.
+With respect to scientific information that is not part of the prescribing information duly approved or authorised in the marketing authorisation of a product (off-label information), the Code of GPP requires that providing this information must be strictly limited to a scientific audience, avoiding the promotion, directly, indirectly or through a third party, of any unauthorised directions of use.